sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-13-17-montreal/index.rst

 All of the food we had was great, and it was nice to be able to get to know my teammates outside of work.

+Overall, I really enjoyed my time in Montreal getting to meet and work with my coworkers and enjoy great food together, all while being in the beautiful history-rich city of Montreal.